the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Record Grids now add +1 Science to Refineries, +1 Local Happiness while the faction has Power, and lose both the increase to Production cost and reduced Science per pop compared to the Libraries they replace.
 - Stormfront Center and Overcouncil now cost 150 Production each.
 The latter now provides 2 of each of their unique resources.
 - New UBs:
-  - Nutri-Paste Dispenser (replaces Food Store, reduces Happiness by 1 but adds +1 Food as a base yield and another +1 with the VX chemical)
+  - Nutri-Paste Dispenser (replaces Food Store, adds +1 Food while possessing at least 1 copy of the VX chemical)
   - Hexlock Chemical Company (replaces Food Processing Plant, adds +2 Production/Water to all Refinery improvements and +2 Production to worked Salt tiles instead of boosting Food yields, and grants the unique Self-Repair promotion to Purge Robots instead of granting Resupply to Personnel units)
   - Chemfuel Generator (standalone, requires a worked Refinery of any type and a Research Lab, boosts city Production by 5% and provides 2 units of Power, will be destroyed if the city is captured)
   - Advanced Chemical Refinery (standalone, boosts Refinery yields by 50% in that city and gives Purge Robots access to Chemical Weapons, but requires building the Chemical Weapons Laboratory and consumes both Coal and Power)